Roxaski/Positively-Wicked/README.md

 ## Icon

-Massive thankyou to [GDJ](https://pixabay.com/vectors/animals-birds-cats-feline-love-1782013/) for their lovely artwork, which i used as an inspiration for the icon.
+Massive thankyou to [GDJ](https://pixabay.com/vectors/animals-birds-cats-feline-love-1782013/) for their lovely artwork, which was used as an inspiration for the icon.

 ## Feedback